 § 3422.
 Scope of chapter

 Railroad corporations organized or incorporated under the laws of the State shall be subject to the provisions of this part so far as consistent with their respective charters.

 § 3423.
 Construction of terms

 Unless such construction is inconsistent with the manifest intent of the General Assembly or repugnant to the context of the same statute, the words “charter” and “act of incorporation,” or equivalent words as used in this title, shall include the articles of association under which a railroad corporation is formed pursuant to the provisions of chapter 64 of this title.

 § 3424.
 Application of provisions of title

-The provisions of this title which impose upon a railroad corporation any duty, obligation, or liability shall apply to persons having the possession, control, or management of a railroad, or of the engines and cars running thereon, as lessees, assignees, trustees or in any other capacity.
+The provisions of this title that impose upon a railroad corporation any duty, obligation, or liability shall apply to persons having the possession, control, or management of a railroad, or of the engines and cars running thereon, as lessees, assignees, trustees, or in any other capacity.

 § 3425.
 Adverse possession in roadway confers no right